 Average Car Accident Settlement in Arizona

 Many people wonder how much they will receive from their insurance company or lawsuit after an Arizona car accident.
-Until your attorney examines the evidence, they cannot provide estimate your settlement for a car accident.
+Until your Phoenix personal injury lawyer examines the evidence, they cannot provide estimate your settlement for a car accident.

 Certain factors can, however, affect your settlement amount.

 An Accident Claim Could Result in a Wide Range of Damages

 Car accidents can result in thousands of dollars in medical bills, lost wages for several weeks, and extensive repairs to the vehicle.

 You can collect economic, non-economic, and punitive damages under Arizona’s fault insurance laws:

 - Your economic damages include past and future medical expenses, lost wages, and property repair costs.

 - Various non-economic damages include pain and suffering, depression, and post-traumatic stress disorder.

 - Arizona courts award punitive damages if the at-fault driver acted maliciously, such as if they intentionally harmed you in a fit of road rage, or they knew they were committing a dangerous act and but did so anyway, such as by driving drunk.